microsoft/typespec/docs/standard-library/openapi.md

 }
 ```

-Another is to use the union operation to define the enum values inline, e.g.:
+The union operator can also be used to define the enum values inline, e.g.:

 ```cadl
 status: "Running" | "Stopped" | "Failed"